Yoctol/bottender/website/versioned_docs/version-1.0.5/advanced-guides-nlu.md

 ## Building with Dialogflow

-To build a bot integrated with [Dialogflow](https://dialogflow.com/), you have to setup Dialogflow following the [Official Setup Guide](https://cloud.google.com/dialogflow/docs/quick/setup) and fill the two values: `GOOGLE_APPLICATION_CREDENTIALS` (the file path of the JSON file that contains your service account key) and `GOOGLE_APPLICATION_PROJECT_ID` (the GCP project ID) into the `.env` file.
+To build a bot integrated with [Dialogflow](https://dialogflow.com/), you have to set up Dialogflow following the [Official Setup Guide](https://cloud.google.com/dialogflow/docs/quick/setup) and fill the two values: `GOOGLE_APPLICATION_CREDENTIALS` (the file path of the JSON file that contains your service account key) and `GOOGLE_APPLICATION_PROJECT_ID` (the GCP project ID) into the `.env` file.

 ```
 # .env